-2.2 LAND PREPARATION
+2.1 LAND PREPARATION

-The Donaldson mine site is characterised by native woodland and forest communities.
+The mine site is characterised by native woodland and forest communities.
 A detailed description is included in the Flora and Fauna Management Plan (Gunninah, 2000).
-Although previously disturbed by activities such as logging, deliberate bushfires and recreational pursuits (motorbikes, cycling and four wheel driving), careful treatment is planned to minimise disturbance and its impact in preparation for mining activities.
+Although previously disturbed by activities such as logging, deliberate bushfires and recreational pursuits (motorbikes, cycling and four wheel driving), careful treatment was planned to minimise disturbance and its impact in preparation for mining activities.

 All works undertaken during the reporting period have been undertaken in accordance with the commitments made in the MOP.
-This has included the following: